 Then, before we react, we try to NOTICE our bodies and our surroundings.
 We can do this by looking around and identifying 5 things we see, hear, smell, and physically feel as we take deep breaths.

 As we are pausing and noticing, we then try to DECIPHER what feelings are old habit energies and old reactions and what feelings are more authentic in the present moment.

-Changing our habit energy and boarding new trains will be the hardest steps for all of us because psychologically, we repeat the familiar - even when the familiar feels worse.
+Changing our habit energy and boarding new trains will be the hardest steps for all of us because psychologically, we repeat the familiar - even when it harms us.

 Logically, it may seem counterintuitive but yet, we all do it!
-We resist getting on "new" or different trains but we must learn to use Pause, Breathe, & Notice to instead find the authentic emotion train instead of boarding our old familiar ones.
-Those feelings may be painful but the authenticity of them is the gift that will provide us with more kindness and compassion for ourselves when our emotions try to pull us to even more negative places.
+We may resist getting on "new" or different trains but we must learn to use Pause, Breathe, & Notice to instead find the authentic emotion train instead of boarding our old familiar ones.
+Those feelings may be painful but the authenticity of them is the gift that will provide us with more kindness and compassion when our old habit energy tries to pull us to even more negative places.

-This is where our work is: to pause, identify our authentic feeling, get on board the matching train to see where it takes us.
+This is where our work is: to pause, identify our authentic feeling, and get on board the matching train to see where it takes us.
 From there, we can find our way to the positive trains that will support and encourage our true selves and leave us feel better and stronger.

-What are the trains you find yourself boarding most often?
+What trains do you find yourself boarding most often?
 What are the authentic feelings that boarding that familiar train obscures?
-Is there any circumstance in your life where you know that if you picked a different train, the situation would be better?
+Is there any circumstance in your life where you know that if you picked a different train, the situation would have been better?